-Forrester recently introduced their Strategic Budget Allocation Process which breaks away from the traditional budgeting processes with fixed annual budgets by department or function.
+Forrester recently introduced their Strategic Budget Allocation Process.
+This is a departure from more traditional budgeting processes with fixed annual budgets by department or function.
 Instead, organizational objectives dictate marketing budgets allocation.
-Now marketers are empowered to make meaningful changes in their investment strategy in response to changing buyer needs or campaign strategy.
+As a result, marketers are more empowered to make meaningful changes in their investment strategy in response to changing buyer needs or campaign strategy.

-Cutting down on unfocused spending and unnecessary budget planning delays sounds great, but before you dive in head-first we’ve got some best practices to make the jump easier.
+Cutting down on unfocused spending and unnecessary budget planning delays sounds great.
+But before you dive in head-first, we’ve got some best practices to make the jump a little easier.
 Here are three best practices to strategic marketing budget allocation, that will set your team up for success:

 - Establish a marketing planning and measurement hierarchy